success1266/SDLC_Team29_Alpha-Challengers/1_Requirement/README.md

 8. Which will in turn lead to a faster growth in profit of the bank.

-## FEATURES
+## Cost & FEATURES:

+The Key Features of Bank Management System:

 1. Create a bank account
    The user can create an account by:
     - Proving the name of the account holder.
 Each account is identify by an account number.
     - Selecting account type(Saving account or current account).

 2. Support of deposit and withdraw opeartions and maintaing a minimum balance.

 4. Maintain Transactions.

-6. Search and display the information account.
+5. Search and display the information account.

-8. Update an account.
+6. Update an account.

-10. Remove existing account.
+7. Remove existing account.

-12. View customer's list.
+8. View customer's list.

-14. ATM feature.
+9. ATM feature.

+## FUNCTIONAL REQUIREMENTS

+<h5>displaymenu()-</h5> displays the menu welcome to the main menu

+<h5>displayoption()-</h5> displays the option to choosen.

+<h5>start_functions_of_bank_management()-</h5> starts the functions given in the display menu.

+<h5>startlogin()-</h5> Login and start using bank management system.

+# NON-FUNCTIONAL REQUIREMENTS
+<h5>Performance constraints:</h5>
+ This system must be fit according to the performance wise.
+It should use less memory and will be easily accessible by the user.
+Memory

+<h5>Hardware limitations:</h5>
+ It should be designed in such a way that cheap hardware must be installed to access and use it effectively.
+It should be platform independent.

+<h5>Maintainable:</h5>
+ Each of the modules should be designed in such a way that a new module can easily be integrated with it.

+<h5> Reliable:</h5>

+<h5>Testable:</h5>

+## Hardware and Software Requirements:
+*	RAM atleast 1GB

+*	CPU 1GHz or above

+*	local storage of 100GB or above

+* Visual Studio

+*	Ubuntu or Windows OS required with C compiler pre installed.

 # SWOT ANALYSIS

 SWOT analysis is a strategic planning tool that evaluates a project's strengths, weaknesses, opportunities, and threats.
 It entails defining the project's goal and determining which internal and external factors are favourable and unfavourable to accomplishing that goal.
 The strengths and weaknesses usually arise from within an organisation, and the opportunities and threats from external sources.

-# Image
 ![Swot](https://github.com/YuvarajDakhane/SDLC_Team29_Alpha-Challengers/blob/master/Others/swot.jpg)
+#### Figure 1: SWOT Analysis of Bank Managment System

 ## 4W's and 1'H